Heat Pump Refrigerant Charge & Efficiency: A BC Homeowner's Guide

 Can I Add Refrigerant to My Heat Pump Myself?

 No, you cannot and should not add refrigerant to your heat pump yourself.
 Handling refrigerant is a complex and regulated task that requires specialized tools, training, and certification.
 In British Columbia, it is illegal for anyone without the proper credentials to handle or purchase refrigerants due to their potential environmental harm.
+Learn more in our related guide: Strata Rules for Heat Pump and AC Installation in BC:.

 Adding refrigerant is not a simple top-up like filling a car with gas.
 A low level means there is a leak somewhere in the system.
 A certified technician must first find and repair the leak before adding the correct amount of refrigerant.
 Simply adding more without fixing the leak is environmentally irresponsible and a waste of money, as it will just escape again.
 Technicians use precise instruments to charge the system to the manufacturer's exact specifications, a process that cannot be done by eye.